-In honor of his wit and wisdom, the Kurt Vonnegut Museum and Library champions the literary, artistic and cultural contributions of the late writer, artist, teacher and Indianapolis native Kurt Vonnegut.
-The library and museum serves as a cultural and educational resource unique to the nation.
+In honor of his wit and wisdom, the Kurt Vonnegut Museum and Library champions the literary, artistic, and cultural contributions of the late writer, artist, teacher, and Indianapolis native Kurt Vonnegut.
+The library and museum serve as a cultural and educational resource unique to the nation.

 Sit hunched over the same model typewriter Kurt Vonnegut pecked away on, and we’ll Tweet your musings to our supporters.

 See Vonnegut’s drawings and doodles, his actual typewriter, Purple Heart, and other intimate belongings generously loaned by his family.

 View photos from family, friends, and fans that reveal Vonnegut as he lived: lounging, laughing, and languidly contemplating the universes inside his head.

 Browse items from the Kevin Scherr Collection: First editions of every Vonnegut novel, several signed editions, adapted films, and more.

-Ponder rejection letters received from editors.
+Ponder rejection letters Vonnegut received from editors.
 One even claimed that Vonnegut’s Dresden firebombing account was “not quite compelling enough.”